 *Don’t say it’s an Ebay sale!
 I’m going to assume you’re trying to unload what you can’t sell on Ebay, so why should I want to buy that?
 I have seen people advertise their ebay store saying they are having a sale, but this is not a good way to do that.

-Try not to start later than 10 am like 12 Noon, 1 pm, or thereafter.
+*Try not to start later than 10 am like 12 Noon, 1 pm, or thereafter.
 Serious yard sale junkies get up early and they’re done by then.

-DON’T use worn out come-on phrases: You tend to get skimmed, scanned, & skipped.
+*DON’T use worn out come-on phrases: You tend to get skimmed, scanned, & skipped.

-*Something for Everyone, (Oh yeah?),
+*Something for Everyone, (Oh yeah?)

 *You don’t want to Miss This One, (Really?)

-*Too Much to List (well, how about trying),
+*Too Much to List (well, how about trying)

-*Household items, (so what, already?),
+*Household items, (so what, already?)

 *Collectibles (please tell me what kind)

-*Everything Must Go (so price your items cheap & they WILL go).
+*Everything Must Go (so price your items cheap & they WILL go)

 *And above all, don’t say “No Early Birds.”You will have them regardless.

-What is a good ad?
+What is a GOOD Garage Sale Ad?

-- those with lots of pictures and bins full of stuff.
+Those with lots of pictures and bins full of stuff.
 The more pictures, the better.

-- Ads that say “multifamily, hoarder, purging, downsizing, cleaning out.”
+Ads that say “multifamily, hoarder, purging, downsizing, cleaning out.”

-- Ads with pictures showing interesting junk.
+Ads with pictures showing interesting junk.

-- Ads with lots of smalls, meaning small items that are easily shipped
+Ads with lots of smalls, meaning small items that are easily shipped

-- Ads that say “I’m cleaning out Granny’s house” are golden.
+Ads that say “I’m cleaning out Granny’s house” are golden.

-- Ads that say “it’s a 20 year, 30, 40, 50+ year accumulation.”
+Ads that say “it’s a 20 year, 30, 40, 50+ year accumulation.”

-- Ads that say you have vintage items, even better if you say what kind.
+Ads that say you have vintage items, even better if you say what kind.

 Ads that say you have vintage oddities, all kinds of junk

 **You have this kind of ad, and you will have droves of customers!